 - Peel the potatoes and cut into quarters.
 Place in a good sized pot and cover with cold water.
 Set over HIGH heat, cover and bring to a boil.
 Once boiling, reduce heat to LOW and allow potatoes to simmer until tender when pierced with a fork, approximately 15 to 20 minutes.

 - Meanwhile, get started on the filling.
-Add olive oil to a 12″ oven-proof skillet and place over MEDIUM heat.
+Add olive oil to a 12-inch oven-proof skillet and place over MEDIUM heat.
 Add ground beef and cook, stirring to break up.
-Season with 1/2 teaspoon salt and 1/2 fresh ground black pepper and continue to cook until meat is no longer pink.
+Season with ½ teaspoon salt and ½ teaspoon freshly ground black pepper and continue to cook until meat is no longer pink.
 Drain grease and transfer cooked beef to a plate.

 - Add remaining olive oil to empty skillet and return to MEDIUM heat.
 Add onion and carrot and sauté until slightly softened, about 3 minutes.
 Add garlic and sauté for a minute or two until fragrant.
 Add tomato paste and stir well to combine with veggies.
 Add cooked ground beef back to the skillet and season with remaining salt, pepper, rosemary, thyme, and Worcestershire sauce.
 Reduce heat to MEDIUM-LOW and allow to simmer for 2 to 3 minutes.